waynegrizzley/EFI-Sequoia-AMD-Build/README.md

 ## ⚠️ Disclaimer

-Use this EFI at your own risk.
-No warranty or guarantees are provided.
+Use at your own risk.
+No warranty or guarantee.

 ---

-Enjoy your smooth Hackintosh Ryzen build with Radeon GPU acceleration and USB WiFi support! 🎉
+Enjoy your Hackintosh Ryzen build with Radeon GPU acceleration powered by **NooTRX** and USB WiFi support! 🎉